sumeetgajjar/CS6140-ML/src/FINALS/pb3/readme.txt

 I am not bundling the code for the above method since it did not work out.

-Another technique that I used was by using empirical method.
+Another technique that I used was by using empirical covariance of labels.
 I got the covariance between the labels and then grouped the labels which had high correlations.
 I consider this a group and use this as input to my group classifier.